Development started in 2012 formerly named QCSS (with LESS), first released in 2015 and refactored to JASS (with SASS) in 2023.

 Which corresponds to CSS like: margin: 20px; padding-top: 10px; border-width: 1px; border-style: solid; box-shadow: 2px 2px 8px #333.

-All classes are expandable by useful increasing or decreasing values defined in the settings and which can be changed for the own most common values or own rythm in mind.
-But keep it Jazzy! ;-) After playing around with it you will find you back in the traditional way of building a website: By just editing and reading HTML.
+All classes are expandable by useful increasing or decreasing values defined in the settings and which can be changed for the own most common values or own rhythm in mind.
+But keep it Jazzy! ;-) After playing around with it, you will find yourself back in the traditional way of building a website: By just editing HTML and class names.

-Think twice before you decide on what Web is good for and how much time you want to invest and how much resouces youe web prject should waste.
+Think twice before you decide on what Web is good for and how much time you want to invest and how much resources your web project should waste.
 And how many dependencies you can manage over the years.
 Stop building development stacks of modern and fresh stylish overblown projects and go back to the basics.
 Write smart HTML with understandable classes or their shorthands to exactly know what you do and how to change it while keep being on the HTML side.
-Make your work independend from nested dependencies which will break in a unknown future.
+Make your work independent from nested dependencies which will break in a unknown future.
 Use the HTML class attribute what it is made for.
 Or better sad: what it is intended for today.
 And use it much, and right.

 As I have often stated “Do not put more on the table than you can eat.” or “Don’t chain longer than you’ll be able to survey.”

-Read stories like this to undestand what minimalists like me and low level enthusiasts like emacs and vim users come from and why they often take up position against overblown and grown hogs, too long chains of depending software and non CoC designed code.
+Read stories like this to understand what minimalists like me and low level enthusiasts like emacs and vim users come from and why they often take up position against overblown and grown hogs, too long chains of depending on software and non CoC designed code.

 JASS partly uses the KISS and CoC principle in the way that you only alter the overall look in the grouped css, while you alter the affecting parts the good old way: by only changing the regarding classes in html.

-Inspired by the low level enthusiasts, the prior goal was to keep the creating, editing and after all the altering of the look of an html output as minimlistic and independend from any other “tools” as possible (chime in, change a nitpick and go) without losing too much of the advantages of all these fancy “tools” out there, triggered by the experience that many of the new fancy web development stuff becomes old very soon or changes their concept very often and keeps web dev teams always hussling with them rendering their advantages obsolete again.
+The prior goal was to keep the creating, editing and after all the altering of the look of an html output as minimalistic and independent from any other “tool” as possible (chime in, change a nitpick and go) without losing too much of the advantages of all these fancy “tools” out there.
+Triggered by the own experience, that many of the new fancy web development stuff becomes old very soon.
+Or changes their concept very often and keeps web dev teams always busy by rendering its advantages obsolete again.

-No Javascript, No SVG support, No custom CSS –variables, No display:grid or flex, No ignorance against users of old browsers out there in the world.
-(You run a non-profit webpage for a help organisation supporting pure users in anohter corner of the world?
+No Javascript for styling (use it for its purpose), No custom CSS –variables and nesting, No ignorance against users of old browsers out there in the world.
+(You run a non-profit webpage for a aid organisation supporting pure users in another corner of the world?
 Here you go.)

-JASS will try to keep full cross browser compatibility including IE 8 / 9 and below and will provide CSS alternative solutions for common Javascript parts (like mobile nav, popup, etc.).
+JASS will try to keep full cross browser compatibility including IE 10 and partly even below and will provide CSS alternative solutions for common Javascript parts (like mobile nav, popup, etc.).
 Yes, you read right.
 There are pure people out there, please beware this.
 And there are still people out there disabling Javascript.
 And all you fighters against Browser flaws: There is no need to fight old browsers no more by pushing modern technologies.
 Because all modern browsers follow new technologies already.
 And this is great!
 I love all the new and often better possibilities of modern browsers.
 But there are browsers out there not developed no more but still used in pure corners of the world and I am not willing to ignore them.
 You care about accessibility?
 Then you should worry about those too.
-Just for an example: For me 1% or 2% of the world is still too much to ignore: Go and read CAN I USE “flex”
+Just for an example: For me 1% or 2% of the world is still too much to ignore.

-You think a far way backwards compatible CSS toolset without Javascript and without latest CSS gimmigs can’t strike?
+You think a backwards compatible CSS toolset without Javascript and without latest CSS gimmicks can’t strike?
 Yeah, that’s what they tell you.
 Check our example pages upcoming soon.

 https://github.com/diqidoq/qcss/blob/master/LICENSE